-- If the Linux or Windows operating-system update package is available from the World Wide Web and you have obtained the applicable update package, follow the instructions that come with the update package. - If you are using a diskette, complete the following steps: - 1.
-Turn off the server. - 2.
-Insert the Firmware Update Diskette into an external USB diskette drive that you have attached to the server. - 3.
-Turn on the server.
-If the server does not start from the external USB diskette drive, use the Configuration/Setup Utility program to configure the external USB diskette drive as a startup device.
-(See "Using the Configuration/Setup Utility program" on page 11.)
-Then, start again at step 1 of this procedure. - 4.
-From a command-line prompt, type update.bat and press Enter.
+- 1. Turn off the server. - 2.
+Insert the firmware update diskette into the diskette drive or insert the firmware update CD into the CD drive. - 3.
+Turn on the server. - Note: If the server does not start from the external USB diskette drive, use the Configuration/Setup Utility program to configure the external USB diskette drive as a startup device.
+(For information about the Configuration/Setup Utility program, see the User's Guide on the IBM @server Documentation CD.)
+Then, start again at step 1 of this procedure.